Skip to content Skip to footer navigation

 The inside: The toasting chamber should be wide and long enough to insert and remove a variety of bread shapes and sizes.
 If you like long slices of toast, a long-slot toaster is the way to go.

-Glass sides: If you have an elderly parent or relative they may have experienced the not uncommon event of setting off their smoke alarm from burnt toast.
+Glass sides: You may have experienced the not-uncommon event of setting off your smoke alarm from burnt toast.
 A simple solution to this could be a glass-sided toaster that allows the user to see the toast browning.

 Crumpet and bagel settings: Activating this setting means that the heating is concentrated on the inner, cut surfaces of a sliced bagel or crumpet.